novavi/fdc3-installer/README.md

 The short answer is: customer demand.
 The more agnostic your app can be of its container, the easier it will be for you to support future requirements that might involve alternative containers.
 There are of course plenty of other cross-cutting concerns beyond interop where any app will typically require a level of awareness of its container.
 However, if your app is at least container-agnostic from an FDC3 perspective, this at least reduces the amount of subsequent rethinking that might otherwise be required in the area of interop.

+### What are the security considerations?

+This area certainly needs much more work - it was being looked at before publication of the library was brought forward in the interests of a current debate within the FDC3 community about standards for the provision of browser-based agents.

+See 'Outstanding Work' section for some initial further thoughts.

 ### Does fdc3-installer install a FDC3 Desktop Agent into window.fdc3?

 No, not at the moment.
 As per the Design Decisions, the installer will not install into `window.fdc3`.
 This installation is left to the agent implementation itself (when it gets loaded and created by the installer).
 The reasons for this are: (a) to avoid the potential conflict if both the agent implementation *and* the installer attempted to install into `window.fdc3`; and (b) to avoid dealing with issues around implicit/explicit agent bootstrapping and/or risking breaking `fdc3Ready()` behaviour.